I'm often asked two questions by breastfeeding mums who are looking at my products.

 Some mums use the tea as a starting point to boost their supply and stay here.

-Some notice a small change only and then go on to try either the capsules or tincture.
+Some notice a small change only and then go on to try the tincture.

-"I bought Mama's Milk Tea and Mama's Milk capsules.
+"I bought Mama's Milk Tea and the tincture.
 Excellent results, more than doubled my milk supply and thus my baby put on the weight needed.
 Thoroughly recommend."
 Sarah

 DO THEY REALLY WORK?